 Event data references the data, or Key Data Elements (KDEs) associated with the Critical Tracking Events your organization participates in.
 The FSMA 204 Critical Tracking Events include:

 - Harvesting

 - Cooling

 - Initial Packing (RAC)

 - First Land-Based Receiver (food obtained from a fishing vessel)

 - Shipping

 - Receiving

 - Transformation

 Source: FDA.gov

 Looking for more information?
-Check out these additional resources from FDA and industry associations.
+Check out these additional resources from iFoodDS and New Era Partners.